moriatea/vitepress-portfolio/frontend/docs/resume.md

 **Product Manager** | Singapore | June 2022 – March 2025

 - Led Workato Data Tables general availability launch as Lookup Tables' successor for all Workato users.
+- Released native XSLT and XSD support adopted by enterprise customers contributing to over US$1 million in ARR.
 - Stabilized legacy database by reducing maximum query execution time by 96% and freeing up 277GB of storage space.
 - Spearheaded migration of 90% of customers using code connectors to sandboxed execution.
-- Released native XSLT and XSD support adopted by enterprise customers contributing to over US$1 million in ARR.
-- Aligned Workday connector with OWASP Zero Trust API Access and reduced its deployment size by 480MB.
 - Led verification effort of Workato solutions for SuccessFactors and Google Cloud integrations with SAP and Google.

 ### Shopee